vladimirvivien/streaming-runtime-go/README.md

 ### Using the Channel component

-The project comes with several components that allows users to compose distributed stream processing applications.
+The project comes with [several components](docs) that allows users to quickly compose distributed stream processing applications.
-This example demonstrates the use of the `Channel` component to stream data from a streaming source (Redis Streams) to another stream topic (on RabbitMQ).
-The channel uses Common Expression language to specify data filtration and composition as illustrated below.
+The [Channel example](./examples/channel) demonstrates the use of the `Channel` component to stream data from a stream source (Redis Streams) to another stream topic (on RabbitMQ).
+The channel uses common expression language to specify data filtration and data composition as the events are streamed.

 ![Components](./examples/channel/channel-example.png "Components")